How Long Does a Furnace Last? (7 Warning Signs)

 How to Maximize Your Furnace Lifespan

-Want to get the most out of your current system?
-Follow these proven tips to extend performance and reliability.
+While most homeowners want to know exactly how long does a furnace last, the answer often depends on how well the system is maintained.
+Want to get the most out of your current setup?
+Follow these proven tips to extend performance and reliability well beyond the average lifespan.

 Schedule Annual Maintenance